 On 2 February 2007, in its Fourth Assessment Report (AR4), the IPCC was even more emphatic.
 Human influence on climate was now "very likely," meaning that the probability of an anthropogenic role in climate change was greater than 90%.
 "February 2 will be remembered as the date when uncertainty was removed as to whether humans had anything to do with climate change on this planet," said UNEP executive director Achim Steiner.
-"The evidence is on the table."
+"The evidence is on the table."2

 Based on the IPCC Special Report on Emissions Scenarios (2000), the Fourth Assessment Report projected an increase of global GHG emissions by 25-90% between 2000 and 2030.
 [SYR/SPM, p.
+7]3

-7]3 from buildings grew by 26% and remained at approximately 1990 levels thereafter.
+In terms of buildings, the Fourth Assessment Report found that between 1970 and 1990 direct emissions from buildings grew by 26% and remained at approximately 1990 levels thereafter.
 However, the IPCC stated, "the buildings sector has a high level of electricity use and hence the total of direct and indirect emissions in this sector is much bigger (75%) than direct emissions."
 [WGIII/SPM, p.3]